Float-Capital/docs-staging-hosting/docs/docs/welcome.md

 slug: /
 ---

-NOTE: These docs are under active development 👷‍♀️👷
+<sub><sup> NOTE: These docs are under active development 👷‍♀️👷 </sup></sub>

 ---

 Welcome to Float Capital! 👋

-This is the official documentation for the Float Capital, a new novel protocol allowing users to easily and safely create synthetic assets without over-collateralization 💡
+This is the official documentation for the Float Capital, a new novel protocol allowing users to easily and safely gain exposure to [synthetic assets](/docs/faqs#what-is-a-synthetic-asset) without over-collateralization. 💡<!-- TODO  add link to over-collateralization definition-->

-**Visit [float.capital](https://float.capital) to get involved** 📈
+**Visit [float.capital](https://float.capital) or join our [discord](https://discord.gg/qesr2KZAhn) to get involved** 📈

 ---